minad/lmdb/README.md

 env.close
 ~~~

 For details take a look at the specs.
+If you want to have a simpler interface
+to LMDB databases please consider using [Moneta](https://github.com/minad/moneta).
+The Moneta gem provides an LMDB adapter which uses this gem.

 ### Licence (MIT)